 Fast forward to 2020.
-Hundreds of thousands people globally are confirmed to have COVID-19, caused by the novel coronavirus.
+More than nine million cases globally are confirmed to have COVID-19, caused by the novel coronavirus.
 While this crisis feels daunting and affects human lives more directly than the ’08 financial crisis, we believe we have gained lasting business insights in the last decade to show how GRC principles apply to tackle Unknown Unknowns across widely volatile settings.
 Today, we apply all that we’ve learned over the last 12 years and bring that to solve the challenges the world faces in dealing with the COVID-19 impaired world.

 MetricStream is ready to help!